 Chief among the measures is the permanent ban on costumed centurions operating at the Colosseum and the historic centre, replacing previous legislation which relied on the regular renewal of temporary bans.

 Other major changes include "severe" penalties for those who jump into the city's historic fountains, and the introdution of a so-called daspo or temporary ban on individuals from returning to the area in which they caused an offence.

 The daspo ranges from 48 hours to 60 days (for repeat offences) and there are 14 districts in which it can be applied, including the historic centre, Ostia, EUR, S. Lorenzo and Prati.

 The new measures range from prohibiting illegal street trading, particularly around historic monuments, to providing stiffer rules regulating noise pollution.

 The regulations include a ban on "nuisance drunks" on public transport as well as prohibiting singing or busking on the city's buses, metro and trams.

-One regulation, which could be of particular importance for tourists to note, is a ban on "messy" eating and drinking outdoors around Rome's historic monuments - as well as taking pushchairs (strollers) or prams up and down staircases of historic interest, such as the Spanish Steps.
+One regulation, which could be of particular importance for tourists to note, is a ban on "messy" eating and drinking outdoors around Rome's historic monuments - as well as taking pushchairs (strollers), wheeled cases or prams up and down staircases of historic importance, such as the Spanish Steps.